Battle of Aiken: In popular culture

 To commemorate the battle, a granite monument was erected at the intersection of Richland Avenue and Chesterfield Street.
 The people of the country reenact the battle annually on rural land located several miles away from the area where the battle was actually fought.
-According to the Southern Cultures journal, the residents of the city possibly reenact this battle as an attempt to score a "symbolic blow against the hated enemy of their ancestors and perhaps, against what they see as their enemies modern counterparts: The champions of political correctness in general and historical revisionism, and beyond those a leviathan bureaucratic state, which intervenes in their lives in unwanted (as well as welcome) ways" (by which of course they mean federally enforced racial equality).
+According to the Southern Cultures journal, the residents of the city possibly reenact this battle as an attempt to score a "symbolic blow against the hated enemy of their ancestors and perhaps, against what they see as their enemies modern counterparts: The Civil Rights Movement, which intervenes in their lives in unwanted (as well as welcome) ways."
 The first reenactment of the battle happened in 1965.
 It was organized by John A May and Herman Boland.
 Both of these men were descendants of Confederate veterans.
-According to the previously mentioned Southern Cultures journal, the tradition of reenacting the battle had become "suspect."
+According to the Southern Cultures journal, the tradition of reenacting the battle had become "suspect."
 Resulting in the people of the town trying to "hold on to their 'southernerness'" by defending the practice.
-In 2005 Christopher Forbes and with Michael G Hennessy directed and co-wrote The Battle of Aiken, a film about this battle.
+In 2005 Christopher Forbes and with Michael G. Hennessy directed and co-wrote The Battle of Aiken, a film about this battle.